Page last updated: September 28, 2020

 All work on Eth2 is open source and an incredible coordination effort across a large number of teams.
 All timings are estimates.

 The first part of Eth2 to ship will be the beacon chain.
 It won't be fully operational right away because there won't be any shard chains, so there'll be nothing to keep in sync other than itself.
 Remember, the beacon chain's main role in Eth2 is making sure all the shards have the most up-to-date data.

 At first, the beacon chain will be responsible for registering validators and coordinating everyone's staked ETH.
 This is foundational to the rest of Eth2 and lays the groundwork for the shard chains.

 In other words, once the beacon chain is live, you'll be able to stake your real ETH.
 However, staking in Phase 0 is a one-way transaction.
-You won't be able to withdraw your ETH until the shard chains are available in Phase 1.
+You won't be able to withdraw your ETH until the current chain becomes a shard of Eth2 in Phase 1.5.
 That's because staking in Phase 0 will be handled by a smart contract on mainnet (the Ethereum we use today).More on the beacon chain

 Phase 1 is when we'll meet the shard chains.
 These are chains that are delegated a portion of Ethereum's transactions and account data.
 They will be proof-of-stake chains, which means validators (who have staked ETH) will create blocks – not miners like today.